OdelinT/Memoire/README.md

 # Mémoire

-Written in markdown.
+The final version is in pdf in French.
+It also contains an abstract and an extended abstract in English.

+The previous versions were written in french only and in markdown.
 To read it more easily, you can convert it to docx with pandoc.

 ~~~
 pandoc Memoire.md -t docx -o memoire.docx